 Before starting the non-surgical treatment of pectus excavatum, measuring your hollow chest depth is essential.
 It will be ideal if you measure it every single day.
 This will allow you to see how your pectus excavatum correction is progressing daily.

-This progress will serve you as a motivation to do what you’re supposed to do on the days when you’re not feeling very motivated to follow the non-surgical treatment.
+This progress will motivate you to do what you’re supposed to do when you’re not feeling very motivated to follow the non-surgical treatment.

 Measuring the progress in the first weeks is crucial for your future success in improving the deformity.
 It will help you psychologically, especially when you realize that the non-surgical system works.